anthony-aylward/ucsd-bioinf-labs/README.md

 A database containing comprehensive information about faculty and labs in the UCSD Bioinformatics Graduate Program

 ## First Aim
 Collect a list of salient features that can be used to characterize faculty and labs.
+Special focus on things that are important to new students who are choosing rotation advisors and joining labs.

 ### Faculty Features
 - **funding status**